oakestra/oakestra/README.md

 # Networking

-To enable the communication between services:
+To enable communication between services:

 Ensure that each worker node has the [OakestraNet/Node_net_manager](https://github.com/oakestra/oakestra-net/tree/main/node-net-manager) component installed, up and running before running the node engine.

-You can use declare a custom IP Address that uses Round Robin policy.
-Just declare it using the rr_ip field in the deployment descriptor
+You can use declare a custom IP Address that uses Round-robin policy.
+Just declare it using the rr_ip field in the deployment descriptor.

 # Frontend?

-To make your life easire you can run the Oakestra front-end.
+To make your life easier you can run the Oakestra front end.
 Check the [Dashboard](https://github.com/oakestra/dashboard) repository for further info.